 This was one of my favorite stops in Paris!
 My son had been thumbing through a guidebook for Paris with children for the past 2 months and every time he came across the Jardin du Luxembourg, he told me he wanted to “do the boats.”
 As we entered the garden, he spotted the boats in the little pond and gleefully shouted “Mommy!
 They have the little boats here!”
 For just 3.5 Euro, we were able to rent a vintage toy boat for 30 minutes.
+This is a cheap thing to do in Paris with kids.
 We got there just before they closed and our son was in pure heaven for those 30 minutes!
 We also hit the sandbox area after and our 3-year-old played with French children who were so kind to share their sand toys.

 For our last dinner in Paris, we were determined to find Duck Confit and we found a place near Jardin du Luxumbourg.
 We enjoyed our last dinner in Paris and grabbed a taxi to take us back to the flat so we could pack.

-- Bring a Lightweight Stroller: We were really 50/50 on whether to bring a stroller to Paris.
+We were really 50/50 on whether to bring a stroller to Paris.
 We usually wear our baby in a carrier and our 3-year-old has no problem walking around all day.
 However, my husband and I both were glad to have it.
-After walking all over Madrid and Barcelona, our 3-year-old was tired and needed breaks in the stroller.
+After walking all over Madrid and Barcelona, our 3 year old was tired and needed breaks in the stroller.
 Plus, he was able to nap while we were out and about.
 It was a bit cumbersome to carry it up and down the Metro stairs but we made sure to keep the stroller storage area empty so we could quickly fold it up.
 And when we went shopping, it was great to load our bags on the stroller and then just taxi back to our flat.
 Many restaurants also held our stroller at the front or advised us where we could store it while we ate.

-- Potty Training: We ended up having our 3-year-old wear Pull-Ups when we were touring around Paris.
+We ended up having our 3 year old wear Pull-Ups when we were touring around Paris.
 There were often lines at the bathrooms at attractions (expected) and most of the restrooms at restaurants seemed to be down spiral staircases that took awhile to get to with a preschooler.
 By wearing the Pull-Ups, we saved ourselves from having multiple changes of clothes for each outing.
 We didn’t use Pull-Ups for the first half of our trip and we went through almost all the pants we had brought and didn’t have an opportunity to wash/dry them.

 Paris by TukTuk offered us a complimentary tour for an honest review.
 All opinions are my own.